We all have the best intentions.

 8. Check the settings for brightness on your television.

 This is an energy suck—most televisions are set in the factory to be brighter than normal for display purposes in the show room.
 We don’t need the picture to be that bright.
-Use settings like “standard, cinema, movie” instead of “dynamic, vivid.”
+Use settings like “standard, cinema, or movie” instead of “dynamic, vivid.”
 Depending on your viewing habits, you could save a bunch of energy this way, and money too—roughly $40 to $80 per year for an average household.